iAJTin/iPdfWriter.Mail/README.txt

-What is iPdfWriter.Net.Mail?
+What is iPdfWriter.Mail?
 ==============================

-iPdfWriter.Net.Mail, extends iPdfWriter, contains extension methods to send by mail PdfInput instances as well as OutputResult.
+iPdfWriter.Mail, extends iPdfWriter, contains extension methods to send by mail PdfInput instances as well as OutputResult.

 Changes in this version (v1.0.0)
 ================================